melix/gradle-wasm-plugin/README.md

 Then the following modules are there for demo purposes:

 - `rust-lib` is a sample library written in Rust and compiling to WASM
+- `assemblyscript-lib` is another library written in AssemblyScript (TypeScript) and compiled to WASM
-- `plugin` is a plugin which loads the `rust-lib` library and uses it in a task
+- `plugin` is a plugin which loads the both sample libraries and uses them in a task

 Because of the rough integration with Rust, this project assumes that you have `rust` installed with the proper wasm bindings: